2021 Washington Football Team season: Week 1: vs. Los Angeles Chargers

-Washington started the season with a frustrating loss at home.
 The Chargers scored a TD with a 3 yard Austin Ekeler run on the first drive of the game.
 The rest of the scoring in the first half was an exchange of field goals which gave the Chargers a 13-9 lead.
 To mirror the start of the first half Washington scored a TD on the first drive of the half, with an 11 yard pass from Taylor Heinicke to Logan Thomas.
 Washington got the ball back in their own redzone thanks to a dubious call ruling Herbert had fumbled into the end zone under pressure from Montez Sweat.
 Hopkins then missed a field goal before the decisive moment came at the start of the 4th quarter.
 William Jackson intercepted Herbert in the Washington redzone but on the subsequent play Antonio Gibson fumbled the ball on the Washington 5 yard which was recovered by the Charger who then scored the game winning TD with a 3 yard pass to Mike Williams.
-This would be QB Ryan Fitzpatrick’s last game, as he suffered a season ending injury in the second quarter and would promptly retire after the season.
+This would be QB Ryan Fitzpatrick's last game, as he suffered a season ending injury in the second quarter and would promptly retire after the season.